moviro-hub/GTFS.jl/docs/src/examples.md

 # Examples

+**Practical examples for using GTFSSchedule.jl to analyze transit data.**

 This page provides practical examples of how to use GTFSSchedule.jl for common transit data analysis tasks.

 ## Basic Data Exploration